paymentcardtools/smartcard-reader/README.md

 2. https://github.com/knovichikhin/pyemv - I took only a single unit from it to work with TLV data objects (tlv.py).
 The file contains modifications and I put it into the project for convenience purposes.
 Check pyemv fork to see the actual changes

 ## application selection
 the script attempts to read the PSE (Payment System Environment) and, when available, reads and lists the application(s) from it.
-If there is just a single application available it selected automatically.
-When there are more that one applications present on the chip, the script prompts the user to enter the application number to proceed with.
+If there is just a single application available, it selected automatically.
+When there are more than one application present on the chip, the script prompts the user to enter the application number to proceed with.
-If there is no PSE available the script attempts to select Visa (A0000000031010) and Mastercard (A0000000041010) AIDs
+If there is no PSE available, the script attempts to select Visa (A0000000031010) and Mastercard (A0000000041010) AIDs
 ```
 def ApplicationSelection()
 returns